Italy's showman Berlusconi pulls off another surprise

 But compared with expectations it was a shock.
 His brother's il Giornale newspaper reflected his supporters' relief and joy with a giant front page headline reading "Berlusconi Miracle."

-Berlusconi himself is said to be disappointed that he didn't win outright, but he is set to seize almost as many seats in the Senate as his centre-left rivals.
-In the lower house his centre-right coalition lost out on a giant winner's premium by less than one percentage point.
+Berlusconi himself is said to be disappointed that he didn't win outright, but he is set to seize almost as many seats in the Senate as his center-left rivals.
+In the lower house his center-right coalition lost out on a giant winner's premium by less than one percentage point.

 Combined with the extraordinary success of Grillo, this has deadlocked parliament in a result that left Italy's future uncertain and unnerved global markets.